snoplus/oxsx/README.md

 apptainer shell oxsx_container.sif
 ```

 The default build of OXO inside the container is fine if you plan on simply running code that uses OXO.
 However, if you would like to make active changes to OXO, you should have a clone of the repo outside the container, and when opening the container bind your oxsx directory to `/oxsx/` in the container.
-You can compile your own modified within the container by using CMake:
+You can compile your own modified version within the container by using CMake (similarly to building outside the container):

 ```
 cmake -S . -B cmake-build